Candace Cameron Bure Loves Jesus And Gay People Despite Conservative Views

 “I don’t think this is discrimination at all,” she said.
 “This is about freedom of association. … We do have the right to still choose who we associate with.”

-Then, she later stated on Blaze’s The Church Boys podcast that she’s friends with gay people who are supportive of her conservative views.
+Then, she later stated on Blaze’s the The Church Boys podcast that she’s friends with gay people who are supportive of her conservative views.

 “My favorite part were all the texts that I got from my… very close gay friends that were saying, ‘We love you and we can all have different opinions and you fight for what you believe in.’
 And I’m going to fight for what I believe in.”